14. Virtual Machines¶

 14.2.
 Adding Devices to a VM¶

-After creating the VM, click it to select it, then click the Devices button at the bottom of the screen to add virtual hardware to it:
+After creating the VM, click it to select it, then click Devices and Add Device to add virtual hardware to it:

-The Adapter Type can be changed to VirtIO to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.
+The default Adapter Type emulates an Intel e82545 (e1000) Ethernet card for compatibility with most operating systems.
+VirtIO can provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.